Sarkari Yojana

 Table of Content

 The Indian farmers are not aware of the importance of soil health.
 They must know that a better yield can be achieved when the soil has enough nutrients in the soil.
 Most of them are not aware of the right selection of crops, intercropping practices, and irrigation methods that improve soil fertility.
-Thus, a Soil Health Card will benefit all the farmers across the country and make them aware of the importance of soil fertility.
+Thus, a Soil Health Card will benefit all farmers across the country and make them aware of the importance of soil fertility.

 The Soil Health Card scheme was launched by the Indian government in February 2015.
 Under the SHC scheme, the government provides soil cards to farmers that carry crop-wise fertilizers and nutrient requirements for each grange, ensuring better yield and profits.